 - Minus the Student Contribution; and

-- Minus summer earnings in excess of $15,000 per summer (and received during the period in which the participant was in school).
+- Minus summer earnings in excess of $25,000 gross income per summer

 Any loans borrowed to cover the Student Contribution are ineligible for any coverage under LRAP.